 Have four ePermit options:

 - H2 is valid in Lot 2 Parking.
 Lot 2 is within the quadrangle formed by Santa Rosa Hall, Anacapa Hall, Santa Cruz Hall and De La Guerra Dining Commons.
-Space is very limited and offered on a first-come-first-serve basis.
+Space is very limited with 100 ePermits available and offered on a first-come-first-serve basis.

-- H22 is valid the upper levels of Structure 22, with a restriction as noted below.
+- H22 is valid the upper levels of Structure 22, with 380 ePermits available with restrictions as noted below.

 - H23 is valid in spaces within 23 Parking allocated to the H23 permit.
-Space is very limited and offered on a first-come-first-serve basis.
+Space is very limited with 34 ePermits available and offered on a first-come-first-serve basis.